 Gainsbourg had his Gitane, Tati his pipe, Captain Haddock his whisky.

-All have been the object of disapproval on health grounds.
-Now it is Albert Camus, Nobel prize winner and author of some of the greats of French literature, who is under scrutiny for a photo in which he is smoking a cigarette.
-The black and white portrait on the front of the médiathèque bearing his name at Clapiers in Montpellier has been the subject of a court enquiry.
+In 2012, Albert Camus, Nobel prize winner and author of some of the greats of French literature, went under scrutiny for a photo in which he was smoking a cigarette.
+The black and white poster portrait, a famous 1947 image by Henri Cartier-Bresson, stands loud and proud on the front of the médiathèque bearing his name at Clapiers in Montpellier and was actually the subject of a court enquiry.

-“Est-il légal de choisir, pour un bâtiment public auquel on a donné le nom d’une personne, une photo dudit personnage avec sa cigarette ?”
+“Est-il légal de choisir, pour un bâtiment public auquel on a donné le nom d’une personne, une photo dudit personnage avec sa cigarette ?” was the question posed.